atroubledsnake/Snekbooru/README.md

 2. Click "New" to open the Booru Editor.
 3. Use the "Simple" mode for common booru types (Gelbooru, Danbooru, Rule34) by just providing a name and URL.
 4. Use the "Advanced" mode for full control over API endpoints for unsupported site types.
 5. Test your configuration before saving.
-Your new source will appear in the source dropdown in Settings.
+Your new source will appear in the sources tab in Settings.

 ## Troubleshooting